-- Bit rates to 1 Mbps - Higher sampling rate.
-Sampling to 200Hz can now be achieved.
-Also more sampling rates are available as follows 1, 2, 5, 10, 20, 50, 60, 100 & 200Hz. - Lower cost.
-With new technology and further use of miniaturisation the cost is now lower. - Real mV/V calibration.
+- Baud Rates to 230400.
+Higher baud rate allow faster polling of groups of devices on a single bus, also faster measurement sampling requires faster communications for individual devices allowing the higher sampling to be realised over the communications link. - Higher sampling rates.
+Sampling to 500Hz can now be achieved.
+Also more sampling rates are available as follows 1, 2, 5, 10, 20, 50, 60, 100, 200, 300 & 500Hz. - Lower cost.
+With new technology and further use of miniaturisation the cost is now lower. - ESD protection to +/-15KV (RS485 version).
+Higher ESD voltage rating reduces the possibility of damage by static. - Real mV/V calibration.
 Instead of % full scale the base measurement is in mV/V and is factory calibrated to within 0.1%. the % of FS output "ELEC" is still available. - Extreme Noise Immunity, 5 x heavy industrial level. - Diagnostics LED.
 An LED is used to indicate that the device is powered and working correctly.
 The LED is also used to indicate which protocol the device is. - Remote shunt cal.
 A 100K 1% 50ppm/Deg C resistor can be switched across the bridge to allow load cell integrity to be established. - Peak & Trough Measurements.
 Added to allow the faster rates to hold a peak or trough readings.
-These are stored in volatile memory & are therefore reset on power up. - Programmable dynamic filtering.
+These are stored in volatile memory & are therefore reset on power up.

+- Programmable dynamic filtering.
 The filtering is the same as used on Version 2 but with the advantage of being able to set the characteristics using the communications. - Wide Operating Voltage.
-The operating voltage is now 5.5 to 18V allowing the device to be powered from a wider range of available system supplies. - DC Excitation.
+The operating voltage is now 5.6 to 18V allowing the device to be powered from a wider range of available system supplies. - DC Excitation.
 DC excitation has now been employed allowing longer cable lengths for the load cells which is particularly useful for DSC.
-This is a 4-wire measurement.

-• Scaling implementation has been changed for both "CELL" and "SYS".
+This is a 4 wire measurement. - Defaults have been changed so that the device is shipped with a baud rate of 115200 and station number of 1. - Scaling implementation has been changed for both "CELL" and "SYS".
 The gain is applied before the offset thus following the more standard approach.
 This allows for an offset change to be made easily as the offset is not a component of gain.